akhan2001/akhan2001/README.md

 ## 🖥️ Current Projects
 1. **Auto Shop Agency**: Empowering auto shops with tech-driven solutions (branding, marketing, and SaaS platforms).
 2. **MotorMinds CRM**: Building a CRM tailored for automotive businesses.
-3. **Open Source Contributions**: Sharing tools and scripts to streamline workflows in cloud and DevOps.
+3. **Project Contributions**: Sharing tools and scripts to streamline workflows in cloud and DevOps.

 ---